saschagrunert/git-journal/README.md

 [features]: #features

 * **General**
-    * [x] Generation of completions for bash and fish shell during setup.
+    * [x] Generation of completions for bash, fish and zsh shell during setup.
     * [x] Custom category support for commit preparation, validation and output (`categories`).
     * [x] Automatic multi threading support for the parsing.
 * **Journal generation and output**